michel-bodje/automate/user-manual.md

 </div>
 <br>

-- **Modifying Business Rules**:
-  - Update the `rules.js` module to implement new rules or modify existing ones.

 #### Debugging and Testing
 - To run the add-in locally, use the following npm scripts:
     1. Start the development server: `npm start`
-    2. Stop the development server: Press `npm stop`.
+    2. Stop the development server: `npm stop`.

 - Ensure that all dependencies are installed by running `npm install` before starting the server.
 - Use `npm run lint` to check for code quality issues.